Experiment5X/GasPriceSatisfaction/README.md

 GasPriceSatisfaction
 ====================

-Find the price/gallon combo at gas stations in your area so that they both in with .00
+Find the price/gallon combo at gas stations in your area so that they both end with .00

 I was inspired by posts on reddit similar to this one:
 ![RedditPost](http://i.imgur.com/4k2BK8J.jpg?1)

 Change the zip code in main.swift on line 12 to whatever yours is so that it looks at the gas stations in your area.
-The output for my zip code, 14623 is the following:
+The output for my zip code, 14623, is the following:

 ```
 4.0 gallons at 3.25 from 7-Eleven at 3995 W Henrietta Rd, Rochester, NY 14623